 If you are an ardent lover of coffee from shops, skip for these 13 weeks and you will have a lot of money in your wallet for Christmas.
 Say if you spend 4 dollars every day on coffee when you are out of the house, you nearly spend 20 dollars a week.
 And if you will save this for 13 weeks, it will come out to be 260 dollars.
 Calculate this money and put aside for your Christmas fund.

 Save this calculated money first.
 Otherwise, you will not be able to save because saving before spending is always recommended.

 10. Use your collected points on reward cards

 If you have collected reward points on your cards from shopping, use them now.
 I have around 50 dollars on my flybys which I can use at target.
 I love this kind of money.
 This is the best time to use that kind of reward cards.
 Some stores have great sales and deals, try to buy only those things which you require from sales.

 Avoid using credit cards.
 And start shopping with cash in your hands.
 Credit cards let you spend more.
 Be mindful of your spending.
 Use Spending tracker to track how much you are spending.
 Then make a budget according to it.
 Try to live on less than your previous month and put that money into your saving account.

-These are my favorite tips to save some money for holidays.
+These are my favourite tips to save some money for the holidays.
 If you have more ideas, please share in comments.
 And one more humble request, please share if you like the post.